-The clinical audit launched on 3 June 2019 and the snapshot organisational audit will launch in December 2019.
+The clinical audit launched in June 2019 and the snapshot organisational audit will launch on 02 December 2019.

 Participation in the secondary care workstreams of the National Asthma and COPD Audit Programme (NACAP) is a requisite of trust quality accounts.

 Children and young people asthma – continuous clinical audit

 This audit aims to collect information on children and young people aged 1-18 years, admitted to hospital paediatric services with an asthma attack.

 Admission data, obtained from patient case notes, will be collected, and entered into a secure and bespoke audit web tool.